bejayoharen/bjorg.github.io/_drafts/measuring-engineering-performance.md

 While [measuring productivity](link to last article) can be hazardous, measuring and tracking measurement of one specific areas of engineering, such as speed of deployment, can be very useful.
 I'm calling such measurements "performance metrics".

 The best performance metrics give us data about things that contribute directly to productivity, which allows us to at least hope that by improving performance, productivity will go up as well.
-A small collection of the right performance metrics can replace trying to measure productivity.
+A small collection of the right performance metrics can be a reasonable proxy for productivity.

 # Selecting metrics for your team